 What Internet Speed Do You Need?

 Generally speaking, internet prices are largely dependent upon speed.
-While data usage does play a part to some extent - especially with satellite or wireless 4G access - most internet plans for the home provide enough data for typical household use.
+While data usage does play a part to some extent - especially with satellite or wireless 4G access - most wireless internet service provider plans provide enough data for typical household use.

 So what speed do you really need?
-In my experience, broadband internet providers will usually try to upsell you, even if you don't need the fastest internet plan.
+In my experience, broadband wireless internet providers will usually try to upsell you, even if you don't need the fastest internet plan in your area.
 This is why it's helpful to go into your search with some idea of what you actually need.
 The FCC (Federal Communications Commission) provides guidelines to figure out just how much velocity you need in your connection.
 I've boiled these down below:

-- Under 5Mbps - sufficient for multiple devices performing basic functions like email, surfing the web, and standard definition streaming, or one device doing basic functions plus one device doing high-demand tasks (HD streaming, online gaming, etc.)
+- Under 5Mbps - sufficient for multiple devices performing basic functions like email, surfing the web, and standard definition streaming video, or one device doing basic functions plus one device doing high-demand tasks (HD streaming video, online gaming, etc.)

 - 6 - 15Mbps - suits households with two or more devices performing basic functions, plus one device performing high-speed functions